pmualaba/react-bio/README.md

 # react-bio
 A Biological approach to building react applications by implementing an open component standard.

-This is the Open Reference Implementation in Node.js and React.js using the principles of my GitBook on Biological Object Oriented Programming which can be found here: https://app.gitbook.com/@genlabss/s/bioop/
+This is the Open Reference Implementation in Node.js and React.js using the principles of my paper on Biological Object Oriented Programming which can be found here: https://app.gitbook.com/@genlabss/s/bioop/

 The GitBook is an open white paper explaining the conceptual ideas for applying biological principles and lessons to modern software engineering.